 Our policies and controls are based on the international standard for information security, ISO27001, to which we have been certified since 2010.
 We are committed to implementing, maintaining and continually improving an information security management system in accordance with that standard.
-Our approach supports the enhancement of information security controls and our information governance framework is overseen by our joint Chief Information Security Officers.
+Our approach supports the enhancement of information security controls and our information governance framework is overseen by our Chief Information Security Officer.
 That framework includes a cross functional senior management group supported by expert external advice to oversee an effective information security strategy.
-We also have a rigorous third party oversight programme designed to maintain the confidentiality, integrity and availability of your data when it is processed by other organisations on our behalf.
+We also have a rigorous third-party oversight programme designed to maintain the confidentiality, integrity and availability of your data when it is processed by other organisations on our behalf.

 How long will you use my information for?